gwygonik/SquiggleDrawInkscape/README.md

 Notes:

 - This extension has only been tested with Inkscape 1.3, but might work in previous versions.
 - CMYK is actually CMY due to the way Inkscape converts RGB to CMYK (they remove K).
 C + M + Y will produce K when overlapping ("rich black") and with cyan, magenta, and yellow ink pens, plots should mix appropriately.

-- Use of this extension on images created via Inkscape's "Make Bitmap Copy" feature will sometimes produce unexpected results.
+- Use of this extension on images created via Inkscape's "edit-Make Bitmap Copy" feature will sometimes produce unexpected results.
 It is better to create your bitmaps outside of Inkscape.
+- If your image is too big and is crushing Inkscape you can scale it down and "edit-Make Bitmap Copy" before using extensions

 ---
 ![SquiggleDraw UI with close-up of CMYK Example](./images/ss_2.png?raw=true)